 St. Patrick’s Day and Binge Drinking

 St. Patrick’s Day is an enjoyable holiday for people of all ages.
-This holiday is full of traditions, including wearing green, pinching others who are not wearing green, turning the Chicago River green, wearing Shamrocks and, of course, binge drinking to excess.
-St. Patrick’s Day and binge drinking always seem to go hand-in-hand.
-Learn the history, sobering statistics, and how you can enjoy a safe and sober St. Patrick’s Day.
+This holiday is full of traditions, including wearing green, pinching others who are not wearing green, turning the Chicago River green, wearing Shamrocks and unfortunately, in some cases, drinking large amounts of alcohol.
+Binge drinking on St. Patrick’s Day is concerning for many reasons.
+Learn the history, sobering statistics, and how you can enjoy a safe and sober St. Patrick’s Day this year.

-Statistics on St. Patrick’s Day and Binge Drinking
+Statistics of Binge Drinking on St. Patrick’s Day

 - Every 46 minutes an alcohol-related accident claims a life on St. Patrick’s Day